freeCodeCamp/freeCodeCamp/curriculum/challenges/english/10-coding-interview-prep/rosetta-code/balanced-brackets.md

 # --description--

-Determine whether a generated string of brackets is balanced; that is, whether it consists entirely of pairs of opening/closing brackets (in that order), none of which misnest.
+Determine whether a generated string of brackets is balanced; that is, whether all opening brackets are followed by a closing bracket of the same type at the same level of nesting.

 **Examples:**
 | Input                     | Output |